tpr1/ucef-gateway-demo/Readme.md

 # Gateway Demo
 Demonstrates the use of the UCEF Gateway injection federate.
 Requires TripleSend and TripleReceive federates.
-gateway-demo injects an interaction and an object at each time step while the federation runs.
-It also receives and prints to the console all interaction and object sent by other federates.
+ucef-gateway-demo injects an interaction and an object at each time step while the federation runs.
+It also receives and prints to the console all interactions and objects sent by other federates.
+It prints a message at every hook point.

-gateway-demo consists of three classes.
+ucef-gateway-demo consists of four classes.
 These are implemented by the user.
   1. GatewayMain
-  With this the user configures the federate and sets the Injection and Reception federates.
+  With this, the user configures the federate and sets the Injection, Reception and Hook federates.

   2. GatewayInjection
+  The user implements this class to send interactions.

   3. GatewayReception
+  The gateway subscribes to all interactions.
+The user dispositions these interactions by implementing this class.

+  4. GatewayHook
+  Enables the user to execute fuctionality at key points during the processing life cycle.

+     Key points:
+     a.
+Before and after ready-to-populate
+     b.
+Before and after ready-to-run
+     c.
+Before and after each time step

 ### Dependencies: